fonnesbeck/git_tutorial/PITCHME.md

 2. "Added line 'Of course, I don’t have any plan for surviving four years on one year of food.' to diary.txt"
 3. "Added evaluation of provisions"

+Note:
-^Answer 1 is not descriptive enough, and answer 2 is too descriptive and redundant, but answer 3 is good: short but descriptive.
+Answer 1 is not descriptive enough, and answer 2 is too descriptive and redundant, but answer 3 is good: short but descriptive.